 We collaborate with the Strengthen the Evidence Base for MCH Programs Initiative at Georgetown and the National MCH Workforce Development Center at UNC to provide evidence and implementation-related technical assistance to MCH professionals.
 Learn more about AMCHP’s partnership with these groups here.

-AMCHP partners with the Prenatal-to-3 Policy Impact Center at The University of Texas at Austin LBJ School of Public Affairs on our Evidence-Informed Policy Track of the Model Innovations Database.
+AMCHP also partners with the Prenatal-to-3 Policy Impact Center at the University of Texas at Austin LBJ School of Public Affairs on our Evidence-Informed Policy Track of the Model Innovations Database.
 Check out their work to learn more about the best public investments into state policy actions that produce results for young children and society.

 MCH Innovations Database